 2. Not including all finance-related liabilities

-This means that we would, for example, include the following:
+We would, for example, include the following:

 3. Using book value instead of market value

-For shareholders’ equity obtaining market value is straightforward as this is simply the market capitalisation.
-For other types of equity instruments, such employee stock options and other instruments that are unquoted, it can be more challenging.
+For shareholders’ equity obtaining market value is straightforward because this is simply the market capitalisation.
+For other types of equity instruments, such as employee stock options and other instruments that are unquoted, it can be more challenging.
 For non-controlling interests book value can be very different from fair market values; one of the most common mistakes is to use the balance sheet amount for NCI.

-For financial liabilities there should not be too much of a problem as the fair value of financial liabilities, including related derivatives, is always disclosed, even if the balance sheet amount is not at fair value.
+For financial liabilities there should not be too much of a problem because the fair value of financial liabilities, including related derivatives, is always disclosed, even if the balance sheet amount is not at fair value.
 The challenge is that it is not always easy to establish which derivatives are related to the company’s financing.

 For non-financial liabilities that are included in EV, such as environmental provisions or pensions, the balance sheet figure is already at a current value, even if not exactly at fair value.
 Use this balance sheet amount, but remember that for pensions there may be the need to also adjust for taxation.
 As we have argued previously, we believe the accounting liability is a more appropriate number than the so-called pension funding valuation.3For a discussion about alternative measurement bases for pension liabilities and why we do not think it is appropriate to use ‘funding’ or ‘actuarial’ valuation in equity analysis, see our article ‘Pension liabilities: Not so prudent actuarial values’.

 4. Inconsistencies between metrics

 This logic applies to defined benefit pensions.
-If an estimate of enterprise value includes the value of a pension deficit, then EBIT should be before deducting the net interest cost of pensions.
-Although this presentation of net interest cost of pensions sounds straightforward, you might want to check the notes to the financial statements.
+If an estimate of enterprise value includes the value of a pension deficit, then EBIT should not include a deduction for the net interest cost of pensions.
+Although this presentation of net interest cost of pensions sounds straightforward, you should check the notes to the financial statements.
 Some companies include the interest components of pensions in operating income.

 Read the footnotes

-Remember calculating enterprise value requires the use of footnote information as well as the primary financial statements.
+Remember that calculating enterprise value requires the use of footnote information as well as the primary financial statements.
 For example:

 A call for more fair value disclosures

-In many cases a simplistic calculation of enterprise value as market capitalisation plus net debt taken from the balance sheet works fine; however, this is not always the case.
+- Sometimes a simplistic calculation of enterprise value as market capitalisation plus net debt taken from the balance sheet works fine; however, this is not always the case.